cbajapan/la-singlebox/README.md

 # la-singlebox installation
-These files will assist you to setup up a CBA Live Assist singlebox solution *for testing/demonstration purposes only.*
+These files will assist you to setup up a CBA Live Assist singlebox solution *for testing/demonstration purposes only*

 ### You will need:
 - Docker installed and running - Windows or Linux (due to limitations on Docker desktop for Mac this is not supported)